rafen/resto/README.md

  * Django Rest Framework is used to build the API.
  * Django Swagger was installed to provide a better documentation for the API.
  * Django-vote is used to manage the thumbs down functionality.
- * Factory-boy is used to simplify the testing of the models, and can be used in the future for performance tests.
+ * Factory-boy is used to simplify the testing of the models, and it can be reused in the future for performance tests.
- * Factual app is used as an adapter to communicate with Factual.com API and retreive the restaurants (see section "Import Restaurants into the system" for more information about why using Factual).
+ * Factual app is used as an adapter to communicate with Factual.com API and it retrieves the restaurants (see section "Import Restaurants into the system" for more information about why using Factual).
  * Yeoman was used to start the frontend app.
  * Angular and coffee script are used to code the app.
  * Grunt was used during the development of the frontend app, and also for the distribution of it.